15 Top-Rated Things to Do in Jupiter, FL

 Blowing Rocks Preserve is located on Jupiter Island, a barrier isle just off the coast of Jupiter.
 Visitors can spend hours wandering trails through numerous ecosystems or learning about the area's wildlife (including the endangered turtles) in the Hawley Education Center at this idyllic sanctuary run by the Nature Conservancy.

-On a sunny day, the pristine sandy beach at this preserve provides a wonderful place to visit where you can park your beach chair and enjoy a quiet visit to the shore.
+On a sunny day, the pristine sandy beach at this preserve provides a wonderful place to visit where you can park your beach chair and enjoy a quiet trip to the shore.
 Lined by dunes on one side and the dramatic blue Atlantic surf on the other, it is picture perfect.

 The walk to the beach from the parking lot is spectacular.
 Visitors are transported through tropical hardwood hammock so lovely and fantastical, it is akin to being inside a Tolkien tale.